Immigration Rights FAQ

 Q: Does the District have a policy to protect the privacy of student records?

-A: Board Policy 216 - Student Records.
+A: Board Policy 216 - Student Records protects the privacy of student records.
 The primary purpose of pupil record keeping shall be the educational welfare and advancement of the pupil.

 Q: How does the District communicate and provide access to all policies and procedures to students and families, including appropriate language services?
 My native language is not English.
 How can SDHT support me and my family?